 - Say, Alice and Bob know different programming languages.
-Alice wishes to communicate an algorithm to Bob. - Bad News: Can't be done - For every Bob, there exist algorithms A and A', and Alices, Alice and Alice', such that the two are indistinguishable to Bob. - Good News: Need not be done. - From Bob's perspective, if A and A' are indistinguishable, then they are equally useful to him.

-What should be communicated?
+Alice wishes to send an algorithm A to Bob. - Bad News: Can't be done - For every Bob, there exist algorithms A and A', and Alices, Alice and Alice', such that Alice sending A is indistinguishable (to Bob) from Alice' sending A' - Good News: Need not be done. - From Bob's perspective, if A and A' are indistinguishable, then they are equally useful to him. - What should be communicated?
 Why?